-- Approves the January Budget Change Proposal regarding the Homelessness Programs Data Collection and Sharing (AB 799).
-The proposal is for \$433,000 General Fund in 2025-26 and \$421,000 in 2026-27 and ongoing to support one (1.0) permanent Research Data Supervisor I and one (1.0) permanent Research Data Supervisor II to oversee data sharing, coordination, and analysis associated with Assembly Bill 799 (Chapter 263, Statutes of 2024) to support the quarterly sharing of funding opportunities and to assist in the annual publication of a statewide report on homelessness in collaboration with the California Interagency Council on Homelessness. - Approves the January Budget Change Proposal regarding the Limited-Term Resources for Housing and Homelessness Data Reporting Solution (HHDRS).
+Approves the January Budget Change Proposal regarding the Homelessness Programs Data Collection and Sharing (AB 799).
+The proposal is for \$433,000 General Fund in 2025-26 and \$421,000 in 2026-27 and ongoing to support one (1.0) permanent Research Data Supervisor I and one (1.0) permanent Research Data Supervisor II to oversee data sharing, coordination, and analysis associated with Assembly Bill 799 (Chapter 263, Statutes of 2024) to support the quarterly sharing of funding opportunities and to assist in the annual publication of a statewide report on homelessness in collaboration with the California Interagency Council on Homelessness.

+- Approves the January Budget Change Proposal regarding the Limited-Term Resources for Housing and Homelessness Data Reporting Solution (HHDRS).
 The proposal is for one (1.0) limited-term position equivalent to oversee the implementation, maintenance, and operation of the system in the Budget Year.
 The resource is intended to realize the vision of HHDRS, including change management, training, system maintenance, and technical support to all 300+ housing grantees.
-Effective implementation of HHDRS, in turn, will enable the CDSS to leverage data to increase accountability and improve the impact of each program in addressing the homelessness crisis in California. - Rejects the Governor's trailer bill proposal on Housing and Homelessness Complaint Resolution and Housing Plans, deferring this issue to the policy process where it can receive appropriate attention and vetting. - Approves \$83.8 million General Fund for 2025-26 on a one-time basis for the Home Safe Program, with placeholder budget bill language. - Approves \$81 million General Fund for 2025-26 on a one-time basis for the Bringing Families Home Program, with placeholder budget bill language. - Approves \$44.6 million General Fund for 2025-26 on a one-time basis for the Housing Disability Advocacy Program (above the \$25 million base amount for this program already included in the Governor's Budget), with placeholder budget bill language.
+Effective implementation of HHDRS, in turn, will enable DSS to leverage data to increase accountability and improve the impact of each program in addressing the homelessness crisis in California. - Rejects the Governor's trailer bill proposal on Housing and Homelessness Complaint Resolution and Housing Plans, deferring this issue to the policy process where it can receive appropriate attention and vetting. - Approves \$83.8 million General Fund for 2025-26 on a one-time basis for the Home Safe Program, with budget bill language. - Approves \$81 million General Fund for 2025-26 on a one-time basis for the Bringing Families Home Program, with budget bill language. - Approves \$44.6 million General Fund for 2025-26 on a one-time basis for the Housing and Disability Advocacy Program (above the \$25 million base amount for this program already included in the Governor's Budget), with budget bill language. - Approves trailer bill language to extend the waiver of any county match requirement for the Home Safe, Bringing Families Home, and Housing and Disability Advocacy Program funds.